-- 7.1 It is important that the Council is seen to be treating applications for its own development (or a development involving the Council and another party) on an equal footing with all other applications as well as actually doing so. - 7.2 Subject to any legislative restrictions all such proposals will be subject to the same administration processes, including consultation, as private applications with consideration being made in accordance with policy and any other material planning considerations.
+- 7.1 It is important that the Council is seen to be treating applications for its own development (or a development involving the Council and another party) on an equal footing with all other applications as well as actually doing so. - 7.2 Subject to any legislative restrictions all such proposals will be subject to the same administration processes, including consultation, as private applications with consideration being made in accordance with policy and any other material planning considerations and in accordance with the Council's scheme of delegation for all planning applications as set out in the Council's constitution.

-8. PRE-APPLICATION AND ENFORCEMENT DISCUSSIONS
+8. PRE-APPLICATION AND ENFORCEMENT DISCUSSIONS AND PRE-APPLICATION CONSULTATIONS

 - 8.1 Pre-application meetings between officers and potential applicants and negotiations regarding breaches of planning control are encouraged.
 The aim of such meetings is to ensure beneficial development and to resolve matters that might otherwise lead to the refusal of planning permission.
 Such discussions will normally take place at officer level and Members should refer requests for such advice to the officers.
 If Members become involved in such discussions they should make it clear that their views are personal and provisional.
-To avoid such meetings being misunderstood:- - > It will be made clear prior to and at such meetings that only personal and provisional views based upon the Development Plan and other material considerations can be given and no commitments can be made which would bind or otherwise compromise the Planning & Development Control Committee or any member of the committee. - > A note of the discussion will be taken and placed on file and made available for public inspection once an application has been made. - > Where exceptionally meetings are to involve Members the meetings will be arranged by and attended by officers.
+To avoid such meetings being misunderstood:- - > It will be made clear prior to and at such meetings that only personal and provisional views based upon the Development Plan and other material considerations can be given and no commitments can be made which would bind or otherwise compromise the Planning & Development Control